To learn more, visit 2023 Course and subject delivery.

-This subject covers the same material as MAST10006 Calculus 2, but to a greater depth including a greater emphasis on mathematical rigour and proof.
+This subject covers the same material as MAST10006 Calculus 2, but to a greater depth and with a greater emphasis on concepts, mathematical rigour, and proofs.

-The subject also introduces sequences and series including the concepts of convergence and divergence.
+In addition, the subject introduces infinite sequences and series, and the concepts of convergence and divergence.
 In addition to the intuitive understanding of convergence, students will see the mathematical definition of convergence.

 Intended learning outcomes

 Students completing this subject should be able to:

 - determine limits of functions of one or several variables

 - apply theorems about continuity to investigate functions

 - determine convergence and divergence of sequences and series

 - sketch and manipulate hyperbolic and inverse hyperbolic functions